-I thought I’d blog these treats in case anyone out there is as useless as I am!
+I thought I’d blog these no bake Easter treats in case anyone out there is as useless as I am!
 These are good fun for kids to make either for Easter, or to use up the mountain of Easter eggs you’ll no doubt be left with afterwards.

 Yep, good old chocolate cornflake cakes!
 Every one remembers making these when they were little.
 I feel a bit stupid writing instructions for making these as it’s so simple, but here they are anyway…

 - Boil some water and rest a bowl over the top of the saucepan without the bottom touching the water.

 - Put the chocolate into the bowl and stir in some Golden Syrup (approx 2 tbsps).

 - Take the bowl off the heat and keep stirring until all of the chocolate has melted.

 - Pour the cornflakes into the chocolate and stir until they’re all coated.

 - Put some cake cases onto a baking tray and spoon the mixture in.